Serhii-Kysil/bitcoin_stats_react_project/README.md

 - **Date Range Filter:** Allows users to select a specific date range to view Bitcoin prices.
 - **Candle Size Filter:** Users can choose the candle size (1D, 1W, 1M) for the chart.
 - **Last Update Info:** Displays the time of the last data update and allows users to manually refresh data.
+- **Marker Functionality:** Users can place and remove markers on the chart to highlight specific price points.

 ## Technologies Used